 A baby’s first tooth usually erupts at about six months of age; however, this can occur as early as birth or as late as your child’s first birthday with most children having a full set of teeth by their 2nd or 3rd birthday.

-Signs and symptoms of teething can include:
+Some common signs of a teething baby can include:

-Ask for Dymadon paracetamol by name at your pharmacy.
+Ask for Dymadon paracetamol at your pharmacy.

 ALWAYS READ THE LABEL.
 FOLLOW THE DIRECTIONS FOR USE.
 INCORRECT USE COULD BE HARMFUL.
 IF SYMPTOMS PERSIST, TALK TO YOUR HEALTH PROFESSIONAL.